Nexfinity/CakeyBot-Wiki/feature/economy/fishing.md

 You can check your own inventory or look at another player’s stats if you have their username.

 ## Inventory Details
-* 🎯 **Baits** - Shows how many of each special bait you currently own, along with your maximum carrying capacity for each type:
+* 🎯 **Baits** - Shows how many of each special bait you currently own, along with your maximum carrying capacity for each type.
 * 🎣 **Fishing Rods** - Lists which fishing rods you own.
 * **Statistics** - Alongside your inventory, this command also provides detailed fishing stats including:
   * 📊 Catch Stats